 Based on your organization’s tolerance for data loss and regulatory risk, a recovery objective can be created.
 In the event of a disaster, a recovery objective helps determine require disaster recovery procedures and timeframes.

-A Recovery Time Objective (RTO) is the maximum permitted time to recover systems after a disaster scenario occurs.
+- Recovery Time Objective (RTO) is the maximum permitted time to recover systems after a disaster scenario occurs.

-A Recovery Point Objective (RPO) is the maximum acceptable data loss recorded by time, or the maximum allowed age of the data when recovering a system.
+- Recovery Point Objective (RPO) is the maximum acceptable data loss recorded by time, or the maximum allowed age of the data when recovering a system.
 RPO is measured from the time the hosting services became unavailable.

 A Disaster Recovery plan will include both the RTO and RPO, set based on the organization’s tolerance to downtime.

-Staying Safe in the Case of Disaster
+Rapid Recovery in the Case of a Disaster

 DR/BC planning ensures that in the case of a disaster, an organization experiences minimal losses in productivity and revenue.
 The budget for DR/BC planning must be determined based on the organization’s Recovery Time Objective (RTO) and the Recovery Point Objective (RPO).
 Perhaps more importantly, a disaster recovery budget should be considered as a key to minimize your organization’s legal and financial risks.